cube-dan/its-empty/Readme.md

 # its-empty

-  Check whether a value is empty.
+  Check if a value is empty.

 ## Installation